Value Drifts: Tracing Value Alignment During LLM Post-Training: Impact of Preference Optimization on Model's Values

 \subsection{Results}

-\paragraph{Preference optimization induces minimal to no value drift.} \Cref{fig:pref_optim_ultrafeedback_abortion} shows the stance distributions from \texttt{Llama3-3B-SFT-Wildchat} when trained on UltraFeedback with different preference optimization algorithms.
+\paragraph{Preference optimization induces minimal to no value drift.} \Cref{fig:pref_optim_ultrafeedback_abortion} shows the stance distributions from \texttt{Llama3-3B-SFT-WildChat} when trained on UltraFeedback and HH-RLHF, respectively, with different preference optimization algorithms.
 As the figure indicates, the stance distributions established during SFT remain largely preserved throughout subsequent preference optimization.
 While we note minor fluctuations, with \dpo inducing slightly more change than \ppo and \simpo, the overall stance distribution remains stable, a pattern consistent across all topics we examine. \Cref{tab:metrics_ultrafeedback} shows the drift magnitude and drift time calculated for three other topics; as it shows, across all algorithms, drift magnitude is low (\textit{i.e.}, models do not strongly change their value profile), while the drift time is also low (\textit{i.e.}, any observed change happens early into the training).
-We observe similar trends when training with HH-RLHF (see \Cref{app:pref_optim_hhrlhf}).
-These results indicate that, when using such popular post-training datasets, preference optimization maintains the value priors set during SFT, rather than altering them.
+These results indicate that, when using these popular post-training datasets, preference optimization maintains the value priors set during SFT, rather than altering them.